nestauk/ds-cookiecutter/docs/docs/structure.md

 Don't ever edit this raw data, especially not manually or in Excel.
 Don't overwrite your raw data.
 Don't save multiple versions of the raw data.
 Treat the data (and its format) as immutable.

 Ideally, you should store it in [AWS S3](https://aws.amazon.com/s3/).
 You can then use the [ds-utils](https://github.com/nestauk/ds-utils) package, which has a neat way of pulling in data into dataframe.
-Alternatively, if you set the `S3_INPUT_PATH` environment variable (e.g. in `.envrc`) then you can use `make inputs-pull` to pull data from the configured S3 bucket.
+Alternatively, if you set the `S3_INPUT_PATH` environment variable (e.g. in `.env`) then you can use `make inputs-pull` to pull data from the configured S3 bucket.

 ### `outputs/.cache/`